lingtalfi/WiseTool/README.md

-So to recap, here are the supported systems:
+At the moment,  the supported systems are:

 - regular
 - bootstrap
 - wise
-- chloroform
+- chloroform (as a target only)
+- light kit admin (as a target only)